Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: Introduction

 Inflation in analogue systems has been studied theoretically~\cite{Barcelo:2003wu,Fedichev:2003bv,Fischer:2004bf,Jain:2007gg,Prain:2010zq,Llorente:2019rbs,Fifer:2018hcv}, and realized experimentally in Bose-Einstein condensates (BECs)~\cite{Eckel:2017uqx} and in ion traps~\cite{Wittemer:2019kds}.
 Here, our primary motivation is the BEC implementation of analogue inflation realized by Eckel et al~\cite{Eckel:2017uqx}.
 The Eckel et al experiments featured a BEC in a time-dependent trap with the shape of a thin toroid, with a rapid expansion of the toroid mimicking the inflationary era.
 Some of the analogues of cosmological phenomena observed by Eckel et al were the red-shifting of frequencies and damping of modes due to expansion.
 Vortex creation after halting of the ring expansion was also observed, an analogue of reheating in the early universe.

 In this paper, we present analytical results to help understand the Eckel et al experiments and discuss other possible observables that can probe inflationary physics in the context of an analogue BEC experiment.
+In particular, we show that the thinness of the toroid introduces significant quantum pressure corrections in the BEC, that cause damping of sound modes and eventually lead to spontaneous phonon creation.
 The rest of the paper is organized as follows: in Sec.~\ref{sec:BDG} , we investigate the evolution of perturbations (i.e., phonons) in a BEC using the Bogoliubov-de Gennes Hamiltonian.
-In Sec.~\ref{sec:MSE}, we show that this approach leads to the Mukhanov-Sasaki equation~\cite{Sasaki:1983kd,Kodama:1985bj,Mukhanov:1988jd} that governs evolution of such phonons in the primordial universe.
+In Sec.~\ref{sec:MSE}, we show that this approach leads to the Mukhanov-Sasaki equation~\cite{Sasaki:1983kd,Kodama:1985bj,Mukhanov:1988jd} that governs the evolution of such phonons in the primordial universe.
 This equation forces the density fluctuations to undergo damping that comes from quantum pressure.
 In Sec.~\ref{sec:SPC}, we show that as the ring undergoes an expansion there is a spontaneous generation of phonons which is the analogue of particle creation in the early universe.
 In Sec.~\ref{sec:STIM}, we study the case of stimulated phonon creation by calculating the average density in a coherent state and showing that an initial traveling density wave bifurcates (due to phonon creation) into two waves, as illustrated in Fig.~\ref{expandingSketch}.
-In Sec.~\ref{sec:DensityCorrelations}, we calculate the density-density correlation function for this system, showing that the angle-dependence of density correlations exhibits a signature of phonon production.
+In Sec.~\ref{sec:DensityCorrelations}, we calculate the density-density correlation function for this system at zero and finite temperatures, showing that the angle-dependence of density correlations exhibits a signature of phonon production.
 In Sec.~\ref{sec:concl}, we provide brief concluding remarks and in Appendix~\ref{appendix} we provide details that are omitted from the main text.